About

 Woodie Wood Duck and her 14 babies left the box on March 26, 2012 at 8:30 AM.

-Watch commercial free…….With Firefox go to Tools, Click Add-Ons, Search AdBlocker.
+Watch commercial free…….With Firefox go to Tools, Click Add-Ons, Search AdBlockerPlus.
 Install takes about 10 seconds.
-Works with Windows XP and 7.

 The Woodiecams are located on Holt Lake near Smithfield, North Carolina.
 It is 600 acres and 2.5 miles long rimmed with cypress trees.

-24-7 The Woodiecams run full time day and night.
+24-7 The Woodiecams run full time day and night during nesting season.

 Wood Ducks normally nest in tree cavities.
 The IR Hawkeye Naturecam is inside a 12″ wide X 24 inch tall Wood Duck box.
 The camera is mounted on the upper back corner facing down.
 The box is on a 4X4″ wood post with a predator guard.
 See a photo of the setup in the photo gallery.